wp-plugins/search-engine/readme.txt

 == Frequently Asked Questions ==

-What if my site or parts of my site is password protected?
-Currently, only htaccess password protected pages are supported, I'm currently working towards supporting WordPress User Authenticated indexing (depending what user group it's set to index as).
+= What if my site or parts of my site are password protected or are only available to logged in users? = Currently, only .htaccess password protected pages are supported, I'm currently working towards supporting WordPress User Authenticated indexing (depending what user group it's set to index as).

+= How can I include or exclude content on my page from being indexed? =
+* Exclude content within section(s) of your site by adding the class noindex to the element tag(s)
+* Explicitly ONLY include content within section(s) of your site by adding the class onlyindex to the element tag(s)

+= How can I allow / disallow URLs from being indexed? =
+* Disallow the URI(s) in your robots.txt file
+* Disallow the URI(s) with a meta robots tag w/ nofollow
+* Disallow the link(s) with a rel attribute of nofollow
+* Disallow many links within section(s) of your site by adding the class nofollow to the element tag(s)

 == Changelog ==

+= 0.5.1 =
+* You can now index based off of a directory, when indexing a new site simply type in the path like a normal url at the end of a domain name and you'll start indexing from that page on (previously restricted to the root only)
+* You can now use 'nofollow' as a class to exclude a set of URLs within an HTML tag, or 'noindex' in a class to exclude content on a page from indexing, or use 'onlyindex' in a class to ONLY include that content on the page for indexing (excludes all other data automatically): In all indexing cases, links will be pulled from the entire page even outside designated onlyindex/noindex sections -- The class check can be partial, so you can set your class to be noindexing and 'noindex' being a part of it will trigger that functionality during indexing
+* XML Sitemaps - Download sitemaps containing links to every page of your site
+* You can now continue an index if it did not complete, either via Reindexing based on the same template or from within Wizard (you will get a visual notice alerting you to any failed indexing)
+* Added cross_scheme option, to allow switching between http and https during indexing (default restricts to the originating scheme)
+* Bug fixes + features in Admin.class.php
+* Bug fixes in indexing
+* Bug fixes in search (encoding issues)

 = 0.5.0 =
+* View Search Logs - View queries recently typed, how long it took them to process, and how many results were returned
 * Bug fixes + features in Admin.class.php
-* AND / OR / "Exact Phrase" multi-combination Support
 * Bug fixes in indexing
 * Bug fixes in search